johnbillion/query-monitor/readme.txt

 Here's an overview of what's shown for each page load:

 * Database queries, including notifications for slow, duplicate, or erroneous queries.
 Allows filtering by query type (`SELECT`, `UPDATE`, `DELETE`, etc), responsible component (plugin, theme, WordPress core), and calling function, and provides separate aggregate views for each.
-* The template filename, the complete template hierarchy, and names of all template parts that were loaded or not loaded.
+* The template filename, the complete template hierarchy, and names of all template parts that were loaded or not loaded (for block themes and classic themes).
 * PHP errors presented nicely along with their responsible component and call stack, and a visible warning in the admin toolbar.
-* Blocks and associated properties in post content when using WordPress 5.0+ or the Gutenberg plugin.
+* Blocks and associated properties within post content and within full site editing (FSE).
 * Matched rewrite rules, associated query strings, and query vars.
 * Enqueued scripts and stylesheets, along with their dependencies, dependents, and alerts for broken dependencies.
-* Language settings and loaded translation files (MO files) for each text domain.
+* Language settings and loaded translation files (MO files and JSON files) for each text domain.
 * HTTP API requests, with response code, responsible component, and time taken, with alerts for failed or erroneous requests.
 * User capability checks, along with the result and any parameters passed to the capability check.
 * Environment information, including detailed information about PHP, the database, WordPress, and the web server.